ppkantorski/Ultrahand-Overlay/README.md

 1. Create a directory named Uberhand in the config root folder on your SD card.
 2. Place the config.ini package file in the Uberhand directory (or sub-directory).
 This package file contains the configuration options for Uberhand.
 3. Your commands will show up on the Tesla menu within the Uberhand overlay.
-You can click A to execute any command as well as click X to view and select the individual command lines written in the ini for execution.
+You can click A to execute any command, as well as click X to view and select the individual command lines written in the ini for execution.

 ## Configuration Options